How to Edge a Lawn

 Edging and Overall Lawn Care

 If your lawn has other issues like bare patches or yellow areas, address these before focusing on edges.
-Perfect edges on a poor lawn just highlight the problems.
+A healthy, well-fed lawn is far easier to edge and maintain.

 For more techniques to improve your lawn’s appearance, explore our complete lawn care guide collection.